SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 ## Before you begin

-Before performing the steps in this article to replace your web parts with add-in parts, make sure that you:
+Before performing the steps in this article to replace your web parts with add-in parts, ensure that:

-- Are using a SharePoint environment that is configured to support add-ins.
+- You are using a SharePoint environment that is configured to support add-ins.
 SharePoint Online is configured to support add-ins.
 If you are using SharePoint Server on-premises, see [Configure an environment for apps for SharePoint Server](https://docs.microsoft.com/en-us/SharePoint/administration/configure-an-environment-for-apps-for-sharepoint).

-- Have deployed your new add-in part to SharePoint.
+- You have deployed your new add-in part to SharePoint.

-- Have assigned your add-ins **FullControl** permissions on the **Web**.
+- You have assigned your add-ins **FullControl** permissions on the **Web**.
 For more information, see [Add-in permissions in SharePoint](../sp-add-ins/add-in-permissions-in-sharepoint.md).

 ## Export the new add-in part